Skip to main content

 First, acknowledge that the 'effective context' is often 50-60% of what's on the spec sheet.
 If you're building critical infrastructure, you cannot rely on the marketing numbers.
 I trust Claude up to about 60% of its window before I start seeing that verbose degradation.
 For GPT, you need to be even more conservative because the failure is harder to detect programmatically.

 Second, you need to match the model's personality to the task risk.
 If accuracy is existential - like in code generation or financial data - you might want to avoid models that fail with high confidence.
-This is why I've been shifting my coding agents towards Claude.
+This is why I've been shifting my coding agents towards Claude for software development workflows.
 I'd rather deal with extra verbosity that I can parse out than a confidently wrong answer that breaks the build.

 The game has changed.
 We aren't just prompt engineers anymore; we're psychologists for these systems.
 If you want ownership over your AI outcomes, you need to anticipate these breakdowns before they happen.
 Don't let the model's confusion become your business problem.